 It seems to be the plague of the modern world – people are stuck in their 9-5 office jobs and unable to get out.
 Some have never even left their own country!
 They would create thousands of reasons why they can’t leave – family, house, mortgage.
 Sound familiar?
 There are no written rules how you should live your own life.
 If doing what everyone else does isn’t for you, it might be a first sign that it’s time for a change and look at travel jobs.
 Have you ever considered leaving everything behind and just taking off, chasing your dreams?
 Maybe it’s not too late!
 There are companies out there that will pay you for traveling.
-Let’s look at some possibilities.
+Let’s look at some possibilities – Best Traveling jobs with no degree or experience.

 Been there, done that.
 You can read my story of being a travel agent here.
 It’s actually a normal office job, BUT you get to travel for work.
 It’s difficult to say how much travel you’ll get, as it depends a lot on you experience, position in the company and other small things like relationship with you manager etc. But generally speaking – yes, travel agents travel for free and get to stay at nice places.
 They are also taken on guided tours, nice restaurants, exciting experiences and shows.
 Good life, you could say.
 Well, that’s certainly not all there is to it.
 Being a travel agent means being a good customer service agent.
 And customer service may be both rewarding and stressful, so a certain skill set is needed to be a good travel agent.
 Moreover, you need to be open minded, respectful, good at sales and geography as well as culture and history.
 If that sounds like you, wait no more and apply for a travel agent position.
 Please note though, that the golden age of travel agencies is almost over and most of travels nowadays are booked via internet.
 If consulting about tours and destination is your thing, consider specializing in a niche area (like extreme sports holidays, scuba diving holidays, honeymoon trips etc).